SalesPerformanceInt/scorm_cloud_light/README.md

 # ScormCloudLight

-ScormCloudLight is an ultra-light wrapper for the Rustici Cloud API. https://rusticisoftware.com/products/scorm-cloud/
+ScormCloudLight is an ultra-light wrapper for the Rustici SCORM Cloud API. https://rusticisoftware.com/products/scorm-cloud/

 ## Installation